Geometric presentations of Lie groups and their Dehn functions: Introduction

 \begin{iiidefn} A {\bf real triangulable} group is a Lie group isomorphic to a closed connected group of real triangular matrices.
 Equivalently, it is a simply connected solvable group in which for every $g$, the adjoint operator $\textnormal{Ad}(g)$ has only real eigenvalues. \end{iiidefn}

 It can be shown that every connected Lie group $G$ is quasi-isometric to a real triangulable Lie group.
-Namely, there exists a sequence of maps where each arrow is a proper continuous homomorphism with cocompact image and thus is a quasi-isometry, see Lemma \ref{comtri}.
+Namely, there exist compactly generated Lie groups $G_1,G_2,G_3$ and maps where $G_3$ is real triangulable, and each arrow is a proper continuous homomorphism with cocompact image and thus is a quasi-isometry, see Lemma \ref{comtri}.

 Let $A$ be an abelian group and consider a representation of $A$ on a $\K$-vector space $V$, where $\K$ is a finite product of complete normed fields.
 Let $V_0$ be the largest $A$-equivariant quotient of $V$ on which $A$ acts with only eigenvalues of modulus one.